freohr/foundry-ose-generators/README.md

 ## Planned ToDo

-THis is what I thought of adding to this module, not in any strict chronological order
+This is what I thought of adding to this module, not in any strict chronological order

 - [ ] Add other types of items to the hoard generator
 - [ ] Find out how to enable "ItemPile" status on a generated hoard (for use with the ItemPile module)